AD0MZ/All-Band-Adjustable-Dipole/README.md

   - Article by AE4YW – Radiation is more important than SWR.
   - The RTV 80 by W4QJP and KC4TAQ  is a proven example of a complete adjustable system (But manually operated with adjustable ropes).
   - VA2ERY used a literal incarnation of a clothesline to move the feed-point of a folded dipole.
-    - (Simple, but requires a balanced feedline and a tuner.)
+    - (Simple, but requires a balanced feed-line and a tuner.)
   - Collins Aerospace dual-drum winch for wire dipoles (Model 637-T1).
   - SteppIr.
 Very successful stepper motor controlled Yagi’s, etc.
     - An automated – multi-element “Tape Measure” system if you look inside.

-#### Status:  Two protoypes contructed and tested.
+#### Status:  Two protoypes constructed and tested.
-  - Ready for constructive input and suggestions for improvment.
+  - Ready for constructive input and suggestions for improvement.
 (More weatherproof?
 Better / Simpler Stepper Control?
 Etc?)

 **Disclaimer:  I am a beginner with the tools I chose for this project, so it's as much a learning process as a production process.
   - I spent a lot of time quantifying and tuning my printer to make accurate parts.
-The SCAD and STL files in this repostiory reflect pretty tight tolerances.
+The SCAD and STL files in this repository reflect pretty tight tolerances.
 (The parts from my Prusa Mk3S had a nice friction fit and assembled without modification.)
     - (Parts printed on my friends Ender Pro were too big and required sanding and filing.)
     - If you use the STL's, print the first three layers of a few of the parts to see if things fit.

 #### Tools Used:
   - OpenSCAD.
 Wanted to learn it.
 Experienced TurboCad Deluxe user, but it lacks proper 3D tools.
-    - Tried FreeCad, but found it combersome.
-(Tried others, but like the program-like build proceess.
-Minutes to first useful ogject.
+    - Tried FreeCad, but found it cumbersome.
+(Tried others, but like the program-like build process.
+Minutes to first useful object.
   - TurboCad.
 Useful for initial 2D design to get precise measurements.
-  - Wifi-Stepper Controller:  As a beginner with stepper control, Advanced feactures like acceleration and crash detection wre beyond me.
+  - Wifi-Stepper Controller:  As a beginner with stepper control, Advanced feactures like acceleration and crash detection were beyond me.
-    - The Wifi Stepper removes the comlexity of comprehensive control and also provides simple interaces.
+    - The Wifi Stepper removes the complexity of comprehensive control and also provides simple interaces.
 HTML, Bash, and Mqtt.

 # Initial Concept: